Tanks in the Cold War: Vietnam War era

-In the mid-1970s, the M48A5 upgrade was developed to allow the vehicle to carry the heavier 105 mm gun.
-This was designed to bring the M48s up to speed with the M60 tanks then in regular use.
-Most of the M48s were placed into service with reserve units by this time.
-By the mid-1990s, the M48s were phased out.

 The M48s performed admirably in Vietnam in the infantry-support role.
 However, there were few actual tank versus tank battles.
 The M48s provided adequate protection for its crew from small arms, mines, and rocket-propelled grenades.

 The plans were laid in the US in the late fifties, for a tank with a 105 mm main gun and a redesigned hull offering better armor protection.
 The resulting M60 largely resembled the M48 it was based on, but has significant differences.
-The M60 mounted a bore evacuated 105 mm main gun, had a hull with a straight front slope whereas the M48's hull was rounded, had three support rollers per side to the M48's five, and had road wheels constructed from aluminum rather than steel.

-The hull of the M60 was a single piece steel casting divided into three compartments, with the driver in front, fighting compartment in the middle and engine at the rear.
-The driver looked through three M27 day periscopes, one of which could be replaced by a night vision periscope.
 Initially, the M60 had essentially the same turret shape as the M48, but this was subsequently replaced with a distinctive "needlenose" design that minimized frontal cross-section to enemy fire.
-The M60 was the last US main battle tank to utilize homogeneous steel armor for protection.
-It was also the last to feature either the M60 machine gun or an escape hatch under the hull.

-Originally designated the M68, the new vehicle was put into production in 1959, reclassified as the M60, and entered service in 1960.
+It was the last American tank to feature either the M60 machine gun or an escape hatch under the hull.
+The new vehicle was put into production in 1959, and entered service in 1960.
 Over 15,000 M60s (all variants) were constructed.

-In 1963, the M60 was upgraded to the M60A1.
-This new variant, which stayed in production until 1980, featured a larger, better-shaped turret and improvements to the armor protection and shock absorbers.
-The M60A1 was also equipped with a stabilization system for the main gun.
-However, the M60A1 was still not able to fire on the move, as the system only kept the gun pointed in the same general direction while the tank was traveling cross country.
-It did however enable the coaxial machine gun to be brought to bear while moving.